 Sustainability indicator variables for the VNP tourism system

-A total of twenty-one sustainability themes relevant to the VNP tourism system were derived from interviews with tourism stakeholders (cf. appendix).
-A compilation of these themes results in nineteen indicator variables:
+A total of twenty-one sustainability themes relevant to the VNP tourism system were derived from interviews with 48 tourism stakeholders (cf. appendix I).
+A compilation of these themes resulted in eighteen indicator variables:

 Capacity to accommodate tourists